Public Speaking

 Key Components

-• Preparation: Researching your topic, organizing your thoughts, and crafting a clear and engaging speech.
+• Preparation: Researching your topic, organising your thoughts, and crafting a clear and engaging speech.

 • Delivery: How you present your speech, including your voice, tone, body language, and use of visual aids.